adamsitnik/adamsitnik.github.io/_posts/2017-01-19-the-new-Memory-Diagnoser.md

 * Change the diagnoser flow to allow the diagnosers to attach or detach whenever they want (at the beginning, after setup or before cleanup) [#277](https://github.com/dotnet/BenchmarkDotNet/pull/277)
 *  **Eliminate ALL heap allocations** in the Engine (code that executes the benchmarks).
 This was fun!
 Also part of [#277](https://github.com/dotnet/BenchmarkDotNet/pull/277/commits)
 * Make the new `MemoryDiagnoser` built-in to gather the allocation statistics from within the process itself.  [#284](https://github.com/dotnet/BenchmarkDotNet/pull/284)
-* Use the two nice APIs and handle Mono nicely.
+* Solve the scaling problem.
 Also part of [#284](https://github.com/dotnet/BenchmarkDotNet/pull/284)
-* Solve the scaling problem.
+* Make sure that everything works fine for .NET Framework, .NET Core and Mono.
 Also part of [#284](https://github.com/dotnet/BenchmarkDotNet/pull/284)

 ## Can it be trusted now?

-Let's run following code and analyse the results.
+Let's create a new console app, install [BenchmarkDotNet 0.10.1](https://www.nuget.org/packages/BenchmarkDotNet/0.10.1), run following code and analyse the results.

 ```cs
 class Program